 As the TSA Component Requirements Executive, Mr. Gould identifies the operational requirements for transportation security equipment at airports nationwide.
 He also directs TSA’s capability management functions, ensuring robust support of equipment across the enterprise.
 In addition, Mr. Gould supervises the TSA risk analytics and procedures groups and serves as Chairman of the Department of Homeland Security Joint Requirements Council.

-Prior to joining TSA, Gould served 30 years in the U.S. Coast Guard, achieving the rank of Captain.
-As Boat Forces Capability Manager, he was responsible for the management of the Coast Guard’s fleet of 2,000 boats.
-Gould also supervised the Coast Guard Research and Development Center to improve the Coast Guard’s operational capabilities.
+Prior to joining TSA, Mr. Gould served as a Captain in the U.S. Coast Guard.
+During his 30-year Coast Guard career, he worked in a variety of operational and acquisition management positions.
+As the Coast Guard Boat Forces Capability Manager, he was responsible for the procurement, configuration management and support of the Coast Guard’s fleet of 2000 boats.

 As the Program Manager for the Coast Guard Research, Development, Test and Evaluation Program, Mr. Gould led efforts to identify and test innovative technologies to improve operational capabilities.
 He orchestrated all test and evaluation activities for the Coast Guard, ensuring assets met or exceeded operational requirements.

 Mr. Gould served as the Commander of Coast Guard Sector Miami and the Chief of Staff for the Seventh Coast Guard District.
 He oversaw search and rescue, law enforcement, and pollution response for the Coast Guard’s largest Sector.
 Mr. Gould was also responsible for the safety and security of over 11 million cruise ship passengers traveling through Port Miami and Port Everglades annually.